funilrys/PyFunceble/docs/facts/faq.rst

 .. note::

-    We recommends you to set the file mode to :code:`0777` in case you are using this in relation with any kind of scripting, to ensure subprocesses have access.
-In all other cases you should set the folder permision to :code:`0770`.
+    We recommend you to set the file mode to :code:`0777` in case you are using this in relation to any kind of scripting, to ensure subprocesses have access to the file(s).
+In all other cases, you should set the folder permision to :code:`0770`.

 **Mount**